esarbe/scala-command-line-arguments-parser/README.md

 programming languages - I bet there's even one for Visual Basic - but all of them vary in subtle ways.
 And since each application with command  line arguments has different argument names and different payload formats, each command line argument implementation forms a separate little language.
-So, a command line parser library is not actually implementing a specific syntax, rather it provides the tools for the the definition of a (configuration) language.
+So, a command line parser library is not actually implementing a specific language, rather it provides the tools for the the definition of a (configuration) language.

 ```
 L     ::= flags | flag | command | arguments